 Health & Fitness goal and objectives

 Beloved, I wish above all things that you may prosper and be in health, even as your soul prospers (3 John 2).
 As James Kerkula noted in his Still Running book, “…health is everything.
 Your dream depends on it, your achievement depend on it… Health is a pivotal cornerstone for your existence, the fundamental foundation for personal resilience.”
-Hence, an indispensable foundation of LIG’s education is cultivating a habit and culture of good health: Nutritious food for all kids regardless of ability to pay, basic healthcare supervised by a certified campus nurse or nurse practitioner, and regular physical exercise.
+Hence, an indispensable foundation of LIG’s education is cultivating a habit and culture of good health: Nutritious food free-of-charge for all kids, basic healthcare supervised by a certified campus nurse or nurse practitioner, and regular physical exercise.

 Goal: The LIG's health and sports program aimed at optimizing physical health, raising spirits and self-esteem, improving academic performance and inspiring lifelong habits of healthy living.
 Exercise will be promoted as any regular physical routine that students can enjoy doing within the confines of the LIG campus or under adult supervision.

 While it would be ideal to have a gymnasium on campus from the get-go, in practical terms, this may not be possible during the beginning phase of the project.
 Nonetheless, the LIG will provide opportunities for conventional sports such as soccer, softball, cross-country running and hiking, activities that require minimum infrastructure investment and could rapidly be rolled out.
 As early as possible, the LIG will incorporate an in-school health clinic with a nurse who may also be a teaching staff.
 As the LIG builds capacity, we intend to develop a community-based health facility, which serves students, LIG’s personnel and the local population.